Borough of Broxtowe: Settlements

 Settlements include Beeston—where the council is based—Attenborough, Awsworth, Bramcote, Brinsley, Chilwell, Cossall, Eastwood, Giltbrook, Greasley, Kimberley, Moorgreen, Newthorpe, Nuthall, Stapleford, Strelley, Swingate, Toton, Trowell and Watnall.
 Additionally a small part of Wollaton falls within Broxtowe.

 The Broxtowe Estate is not within the borough, but within the boundaries of the City of Nottingham.

 Civil parishes

-Broxtowe has ten civil parishes of which three (Eastwood, Kimberley and Stapleford) have town councils.
-The unparished area of the borough covers the town of Beeston and the neighbouring places of Chilwell, Toton, Attenborough and Bramcote—this is the area of the former Beeston and Stapleford Urban District, minus Stapleford which was parished in 1987.
+Broxtowe has nine civil parishes.
+The parish councils of Eastwood, Kimberley and Stapleford take the style "town council".
+An unparished area in the south of the borough covers the town of Beeston and the neighbouring places of Chilwell, Toton, Attenborough and Bramcote, being the area of the former Beeston and Stapleford Urban District minus Stapleford, which was parished in 1987.
+Strelley was abolished in 2023 and is presently also unparished.
+The parishes are:

-Formation

-The district was formed on 1 April 1974 by a merger of the Beeston and Stapleford urban district, the Eastwood urban district and part of Basford Rural District.
-The borough's name was derived from the old Broxtowe wapentake of Nottinghamshire, which covered a larger area.

-The district was granted borough status in 1977.

-Politics

-The first elections to the council took place in 1973, with the Conservatives gaining control.
-The party held power until 1995 when it lost control to the Labour party.
-From 2003 no party had overall control.
-After the 2009 elections the Liberal Democrats led the council with Labour support.
-Following the 2011 elections Labour led the council with Liberal Democrat support, but the Conservatives had the largest representation on the council.
-In the 2015 elections the Conservatives gained a majority.